When Sheldon Jones moved to the area about two years ago, he wanted to be involved in the music scene and engaged in the community.

 “Joy to the Burg” was unveiled during a press conference and musical performance last month in the state Capitol’s main rotunda.
 Since then, the album has been available for purchase on compact disc or digital download.

-One hundred percent of album and concert ticket proceeds will go to support the Christian Church United homelessness programs.
+One hundred percent of album proceeds will go to support the Christian Church United homelessness programs.

 The organization does more than distribute clothes and meals—it also helps people find jobs, Jones said.

 “It’s much more difficult to address,” he said.
 “It’s not just treating symptoms.”

 CCU provides a continuum of homeless services that aim to prevent homelessness, provide short-term help when a household is in crisis, and offer long-term assistance for people to achieve and maintain permanent housing.